IreneAsay/good-readme-guide/README.md

 ## Usage

 The application will be invoked by the command `node index.js`.
 Once the application is running, you will see a series of questions prompted by the `Inquirer.js`.
-Answer each question accordingly and skip questions that are not applicable to your application.
+Answer each question accordingly and type NA or skip questions that are not applicable to your application.

 ![Screenshot](assets/images/application_prompt.png)